fiveagency/ios-swift-guide/Code Style/README.md

 }
 ```

-If the value to assign is being calculated in a separate function which returns a value, ternary should be used when calling those functions.
+If the value to assign is being calculated in a separate function which returns a value, the ternary operator should be used when calling those functions.

 **Use:**
 ```swift